mjftechnology/Sitecore.Helix.ViewCompilation/README.md

 # Sitecorium.Helix.ViewCompilation

-This project demonstrates an issue using the StackExchange and RazorGenertaot Precompilation libraries with Helix Features.
+This project demonstrates an issue using the StackExchange and RazorGenerator Precompilation libraries with Helix Features.
 In a nutshell, if two views in two separate Feature assemblies share the same virtual path, the view in the assembly with the alphabetically last assembly name will be served.

 ### Prerequisites